 Kayak on a Rare Bioluminescent Bay

 Bioluminescent bays, or bio bays, are rare bodies of water where microscopic organisms called dinoflagellates grow in large quantities, creating a “glow-in-the-dark” effect when stirred up by motion, like paddling.
 There are only five bio bays in the entire world, and three of them are in Puerto Rico — Mosquito Bay in Vieques, Laguna Grande in Fajardo, and La Parguera in Lajas.
 Depending on how many days you have before or after your cruise, you could take guided kayak or boat tours of all three bays.
-But, if your time is limited, plan to visit Laguna Grande, just over an hour from San Juan.
+But, if your time is limited, plan to visit Laguna Grande, just over an hour from San Juan or La Parguera if you are docking in Ponce.
 Local tour providers offer nightly kayak excursions that are great for visitors of all ages.
-Plan to arrive a few hours before your tour to spend some extra time exploring the city of Fajardo.
+Plan to arrive a few hours before your tour to spend some extra time exploring the city of Fajardo or Lajas.

 Guide to Exploring Puerto Rico’s Bioluminescent Bays